 There are two types of Drop Through Longboards:

 - Drop-Through Downhill Style – This longboard type is the same as a drop through longboard but it’s built for going fast on steep hillsides.
 It might be difficult to turn quickly because in order to maintain stability at high speeds you need metal trucks that offer more resistance when turning

 - Drop-Through Cruising Style – This board is built for cruising around the streets and it features a lower center of gravity.
 It’s meant to be more stable so that you can go slow without struggling with balance or easily getting wheel bite in turns, but this also means there may not be enough resistance when moving at high speeds on hillsides.

 3. Carving Longboards

-Carving longboards are types of boards that have a more concave design on the deck, which makes for better grip and stability.
+Carving longboards are one of a longboard types that have a more concave design on the deck, which makes for better grip and stability.
 This is done by placing the trucks in front so they’re closer to your feet with wheels beneath them.

-This type of board is perfect for those who love carving since you can really use it as an extension of your feet.
+This longboard type is perfect for those who love carving since you can really use it as an extension of your feet.
 The board is also much more stable and balanced at lower speeds, which makes it a great option for those who only go downhill occasionally.